Instead of asking, what motivates us to missionary work, the starting question should be:

 Was it simply because of his love for me?

 Or is there a greater plan in the heart of God?

 Is my reconciliation through Christ simply because God loves me, or because God wants to use me towards a greater purpose?

-Why would God choose to work with us human beings as a redeemed individuals?
+Why would God choose to work with us human beings who are redeemed individuals?

 As I’ve meditated on Scriptures with this question, I get taken to this answer:

 God the Father has a heart for the nations.